Leon Lai

 Leon Lai Ming SBS BBS MH (黎明; born 11 December 1966), is a Hong Kong actor, singer, film director, and businessman.
 He is one of the "Four Heavenly Kings" of Hong Kong pop music.
-He uses his Chinese name "Lai Ming" or "Li Ming", which literally means "dawn".

 Early life

 Lai was born in Beijing, China.
-He is of Hakka ancestry, his family was originally from Meixian.
+His family, of Hakka ancestry, was from Meixian.
 He migrated with his parents to Hong Kong at the age of four.
 At the age of 15, he attended Christ College in the United Kingdom, but returned to Hong Kong at 18 in 1984.